nbrown02/Multi-Team-Forecaster/README.md

 # Multi Team Forecaster for Jira and Azure DevOps
 ### What is it?
 This report enables you to forecast multi-team delivery of a particular initiative/project.
-For each team it runs a monte carlo simulation based on the number of remaining items and the confidence level chosen.
+For each team it runs a monte carlo simulation based on the number of remaining items, Epic/Feature WIP and the confidence level chosen.
 It will also show how reliable the forecast input data is (via a Process Behaviour Chart) and allow you to factor in dependencies.
 It will then show the combined confidence/delivery date based on the inputs you have chosen.
+The report can also (optionally) provide you with the actual count of remaining items for an Epic/Feature, so you can use this when deciding how many remaining items there are for a team.

 ### Why would you use it?
 - Use it to improve your confidence around delivery dates for individual teams, as well as  overall initiatives/projects